mvillalbao/mvillalbao.github.io/_projects/1_project.md

-Again, the estimated coefficient measures the linear predictive effect (PE) of $D$ on $Y$ after taking out the linear effect of $W$ on both of these variables.
+Again, the estimated coefficient measures the linear predictive effect (PE) of $$D$$ on $$Y$$ after taking out the linear effect of $$W$$ on both of these variables.
 This coefficient equals the estimated coefficient from the ols regression with controls.

-We know that the partialling-out approach works well when the dimension of $W$ is low in relation to the sample size $n$.
-When the dimension of $W$ is relatively high, we need to use variable selection or penalization for regularization purposes.
+We know that the partialling-out approach works well when the dimension of $$W$$ is low in relation to the sample size $$n$$.
+When the dimension of $$W$$ is relatively high, we need to use variable selection or penalization for regularization purposes.